Global Sequential Testing for Multi-Stream Auditing: Abstract

 \section{Abstract}

-Across many risk sensitive areas, it is critical to continuously audit the performance of machine learning systems and detect any unusual behavior quickly.
-This can be modeled as a sequential hypothesis testing problem with $k$ incoming streams of data and a global null hypothesis that asserts that the system is working as expected across all $k$ streams.
-The standard global test employs a Bonferroni correction and has an expected stopping time bound of $\mathcal{O}(\ln \nicefrac{k}{\alpha})$ when $k$ is large and the significance level of the test, $\alpha$, is small.
-In this work, we construct new sequential tests by using ideas of merging test martingales with different trade-offs in expected stopping times under different, sparse or dense alternative hypotheses.
-We further derive a new, balanced test that achieves an improved expected stopping time bound that matches Bonferroni's in the sparse setting but that naturally results in $\mathcal{O}(\nicefrac{1}{k }\ln \nicefrac{1}{\alpha})$ under a dense alternative.
-We empirically demonstrate the effectiveness of our proposed tests on synthetic and real-world data.
+Across many risk-sensitive areas, it is critical to continuously audit machine learning systems as we receive more data to quickly determine if they are performing as designed.
+This auditing task can be modeled as a sequential hypothesis testing problem with $k$ data streams and a global null hypothesis that asserts the system operates as intended across all $k$ streams.
+Under the alternative, the standard global sequential test, which uses a Bonferroni correction, has an expected stopping time of $\mathcal{O}\left(\ln \nicefrac{k}{\alpha}\right)$ for large $k$ and significance level $\alpha$.
+In this work, we demonstrate that efficient sequential tests, relying on merging martingales via averaging and products rules, provide improved stopping times, and thus more powerful tests against the null.
+Using these results, we show that a balanced test can match the Bonferroni rate of $\mathcal{O}\left(\ln \nicefrac{k}{\alpha}\right)$ in the sparse regime (just a few non-null streams) while achieving $\mathcal{O}\left(\nicefrac{1}{k}\ln \nicefrac{1}{\alpha}\right)$ under dense alternatives (many non-null steams).
+We validate our theory through experiments on both synthetic and real-world data.